FailAcademy/learning/wdp-vancouver/_slides/week-04/03-apps-and-frameworks.md

 'Model' loosely refers to the data in your application.
 <br>
-A 'Model' that is commomn to a wide range of applications is the User model.
+A 'Model' that is common to a wide range of applications is the User model.
 <br>
 A User Model is a named collection of properties and methods that relate to individual Users inside your application. for example, a User Model might have name, age, and email properties, and *methods* for changing those values.
 <br>
 Models also allow us to apply *rules for modifying data related to itself*.
 <br>
 These elements together provide us with a basic understanding of what we mean when talking about Models: **the 'M' in MVC.**

 ---

 #"V" -> View